goodnewz/ncov2019-ontario-data/README.md

 ![active](forecast_plots/active_plot.svg)

-## Positive cases as % of tested individuals
+## Positive cases as % of tested individuals including a 7-day forecast of positivity rate
 ![proportion](forecast_plots/proportion_plot.svg)

 ## Dynamics of new cases in Ontario